integrations/microsoft-teams/Readme.md

 #### GHES - Private preview
 We are planning to support GHES integration with Microsoft Teams as part of GHES 3.6 which is planned to rollout by end of August, 2022.

-This will be a private preview and interested customers can enrol for the preview by creating an issue from [here](https://github.com/integrations/microsoft-teams/issues/new).
+This will be a private preview and interested customers can enroll for the preview by creating an issue from [here](https://github.com/integrations/microsoft-teams/issues/new).
 We will help you with the onboarding process.

 ### Installation
 You can go to Microsoft teams app store and install GitHub app or you can directly install from [here](https://teams.microsoft.com/l/app/ca9e26b7-dce5-44a0-b2b7-a70a3d65ce25).